Mark-Assessment/d-santana-fashion-stylist-M1-2/README.md

 Main colours used in a project:
 * background color: #ffffff
-* navigation bar color: #212429
+* navigation bar color: #2e1437
-* footer color1: #f0f0f0
+* footer color1: #51425f
-* footer color2: #c0c0c0

 ### Fonts

-* As a main font I used Lato, and as a backup font sans-serif
+* As a main font I used sans serif , and as a backup I put roboto and more.

 ### Images